Dustyroom/flat-kit-doc/index.md

 At the moment, there are the following shaders included into Flat Kit: _Stylized Surface_, _Stylized Surface Cutout_, _Stylized Surface with Outline_, _Gradient Skybox_, _Water_, _Terrain_, _LightPlane_.

 ![Collection of shaders in Flat Kit.
 From a Shader drop-down, hover the FlatKit sub-menu and choose a shader](https://github.com/Dustyroom/flat-kit-doc/blob/master/FlatKit_Manual_Images/all_shaders.png)
 > Collection of shaders in Flat Kit.
-From a Shader drop-down, hover the FlatKit sub-menu and choose a shader
+From a Shader drop-down, hover the FlatKit sub-menu and choose a shader.

 ## 3.1.
 ‘Stylized Surface’ Shader
 This is a versatile shader to be used on rigid object materials.
 To use it on a material select the shader “FlatKit/Stylized Surface” or “FlatKit/Stylized Surface Cutout”.
 This is your main go-to shader.
 It works for the vast majority of cases.